zapabob/ROCm/docs/about.md

 [ReadTheDocs](https://docs.readthedocs.io/en/stable/) is our frontend for the our documentation.
 By frontend, this is the tool that serves our HTML based documentation to our end users.
-We are using a paid ReadTheDocs plan.
-Many projects were using the free readthedocs plan.
-All projects should transition to the paid readthedocs site as this is add free.
-The paid site has additional functionality including longer build times, better user monitoring and the [rocmdoc.amd.com](https://rocmdoc.amd.com) URL.
-Please contact the documentation team or devops for readthedocs access.

 ## Doxygen